R-033/texwizard/README.md

-# texwizard
+# NFSMW Texture Wizard
-Texture swapping script for Need For Speed Most Wanted
+Simple script that allows you to easily replace any texture, by r033.
+Thanks to nlgxzef for help.